alexfalkowski/System.Spec/README.md

        -format (-f)    ConsoleFormatterType           Specifies what format to use for output.
        -dryrun (-d)    Switch                         Invokes formatters without executing the examples.
        -version (-v)   Switch                         Display the version.
+       -colour (-c)    Switch                         Enable colour in the output.
        -help (-h)      Switch                         You're looking at it.

 Migration